Skip to Content

 The stunning road from Queenstown to Glenorchy!

-All of the tours listed here include complimentary pick-up and drop-off in Queenstown, some tour operators will even pick you up from your accommodation.
 The drive from Queenstown to Glenorchy takes approximately 45 minutes and is very picturesque in fact, it’s often been voted as one of the most scenic drives in the world.
 On all tours, you’ll stop along the way to admire the views and learn about the area.
 It’s a highlight on its own!

 The town of Glenorchy is teeny-tiny – there are just a few cafes/restaurants, a little general store, and a pub but that all adds to its charm.
 It’s incredibly photogenic and I recommend taking a photo at the famed red boathouse in town.
 It’s so popular that all tours allow some time here to stretch your legs and take a short walk.